tomasraposo/PixEdit/README.md

 - **-hb**

-takes the values of the red numbers of three adjacent pixels and replaces them with their average
+takes the values of the red, green and blue values of three adjacent pixels and replaces them with their corresponding average.

 - **-ec**